LAtanassov/go-online-sphinx/README.md

 # go-online-sphinx

-Online SPHINX - inspired by [SPHINX](https://ieeexplore.ieee.org/document/7980050)
+Master Thesis can be downloaded [Online SPHINX](http://pub.fh-campuswien.ac.at/obvfcwhsacc/content/titleinfo/3431934?lang=en) Online SPHINX inspired by [SPHINX](https://ieeexplore.ieee.org/document/7980050)
 DO NOT USE FOR PASSWORD MANAGEMENT
 THIS IS A PROTOTYPE to evaluate the Online SPHINX protocol